-- Supply governance: business oversight of operational performance for sourcing and supply management activities; - Sourcing: how a service provider of suitable quality is selected; - Supplier contracting and approvals: financial, commercial and legal approval of contracts; and - Supplier management and business continuity: risk-based approach to management of supply contracts.
+- · Supply governance: business oversight of operational performance for sourcing and supply management activities; - Sourcing: how a service provider of suitable quality is selected; - Supplier contracting and approvals: financial, commercial and legal approval of contracts; and - Supplier management and business continuity: risk-based approach to management of supply contracts including operational resilience.

-Critical or important outsourcing will attract the highest level of rigour, including regulatory notification, performance and relationship reviews, regulatory compliance review, risk and control assessments.
+Critical or important outsourcing will attract the highest level of rigour, including regulatory notification, performance and relationship reviews, regulatory compliance reviews, and risk and control assessments.